hollowsocks/aws-data-platform-and-extraction/README.md

 - Configure GitHub Actions secrets and populate `ci/environments/prod/<job>/` parameter files so the new build/deploy workflows can push images and update stacks in production.
 (Done for `shopify` but review before the first deploy if resource names change.)
 - Implement the Step Functions schedule once export cadence is finalized (set `BulkWorkflowScheduleExpression` as a cron or rate expression).
 - Build and push dedicated fulfillment Lambda image(s) for EventBridge once the processor implementation lands; `FulfillmentProcessorImageUri` is temporarily pointed at the order processor image.
-- Extend `infrastructure/recharge-webhook.yaml` or author a companion template if additional Recharge or Shopify integrations are required.
+- Extend `infrastructure/recharge/recharge-webhook.yaml` or author a companion template if additional Recharge or Shopify integrations are required.
+- **TripleWhale ingestion (in progress)** – scaffolding now lives under `data-ingestion/triplewhale/`, `infrastructure/triplewhale/`, `lambdas/triplewhale/`, and `docs/triplewhale/`.
+Complete the migration by porting the Lambda + Step Functions resources from `growth-reporting-engine` and wiring the new GitHub Actions workflow (`deploy-triplewhale.yml`).